Eleven-Z/proxy-re-encryption/README.md

 --> unzip PRE-Library-master.zip  % decompress to PRE-Library-master/, change the direcory name as you like --> cd PRE-Library-master/src/
 --> make clean
 --> make all  % Re-build the miracl.a, proxylib.a and proxylib_test.
 Run ./proxylib_test to verify.
+Good luck!